 From our years as cranberry farmers and golf course superintendents, we have developed what could be classified as an unhealthy obsession with the weather.
-We've updated our favorite weather links, because there is really some great stuff out there now for those looking for a precise forcast.
+Here are our favorite weather resources.

 If all else fails we have a very generous rain check policy.